Appleton, Oxfordshire

 Appleton is a village in the civil parish of Appleton-with-Eaton, about 4 mi northwest of Abingdon.
 Appleton was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.
 The 2011 Census recorded Appleton-with-Eaton's parish population as 915.

 Manor

 In the 9th century Abingdon Abbey held the manor of Appleton.
-In 871 the Danes sacked the abbey and thereby obtained Appleton, but it is assumed that Appleton was recovered by Alfred the Great.
+The Danes sacked the abbey during the reign of King Alfred who later sequestered its estates, presumably including Appleton, because the monks had not made him a sufficient requital for vanquishing their enemies.